HairingX/nilan_connect/README.md

 Then if all goes well, your device should be added and working in Home Assistant.

 ## A little note to Genvex/Nilan
 I know fully well that you have the ability to remotely update your devices and closing local connections are quite simple to do.
 Please do not use that power irresponsibly.
 The method of connecting locally does require you to know the exact email used in the app and the capabilities are the same as the ones your users connecting directly through Modbus have.
 This shouldn't be a security concern and only gives your Gateway solutions much more value to the end user.
-Might i suggest that some might choose to buy your additional product, instead of a thirdparty solution?

 # Obligatory statement
 I am not personally or in any way responsible for any damages should you choose to use the integration.
 No warranty provided.
 Be especially observant when trying the integration with untested controller models and settings values.

+## Credit
+This library would not be possible without the time and effort put in by superrob, who initiated this integration.
+I branched out this codebase for development practice purpose, to tailor the CTS 400 model to my needs.
+For more info see his library here: https://github.com/superrob/genvexconnect